Sixteenth Sunday after Trinity – Thursday

 To the heterodox, that is, to those who deviate from the Word of God in any point of Christian doctrine and believe and profess false doctrine, hence, to people who on account of such false doctrines have separated from the orthodox church, or who want to hold and teach false doctrine in their church—to such heterodox persons we must deny the Lord’s Supper, nor must we partake of the Lord’s Supper in churches teaching false doctrines.

 PRAYER – Ah, Lord Jesus Christ, how sadly Thy Christian Church is rent asunder by false doctrine!
-Lord Jesus, I thank Thee that nevertheless Thou dost sustain Thy Christians, Thy true disciples, who believe in Thee and are saved, even in the midst of error.
+Lord Jesus, I thank Thee that, nevertheless, Thou dost sustain Thy Christians, Thy true disciples, who believe in Thee and are saved, even in the midst of error.
 I furthermore thank Thee that Thou hast granted me grace to know the truth.
-Give me, I implore Thee, Thy Holy Spirit, that despite all contempt and calumny I may hold fast to Thy Word and guard against every compromise with false doctrine.
+Give me, I implore Thee, Thy Holy Spirit, working through Thy Word, that, despite all contempt and calumny, I may hold fast to Thy Word and guard against every compromise with false doctrine.
 Amen.

 Defend Thy truth, O God, and stay